tacree-bwba/odot-docs/btrs-docs.md

 ```
 ### Get Trans Route Codes

 Retrieves the available Trans Route Codes component of the NlfId.
-This starts at the 5th

-# th
- position of the NlfId and is 2 characters long.
+This starts at the 5[^th] position of the NlfId and is 2 characters long.

 **End Point:** GET /routes/route\_codes